emmerkhofer/521_project/README.md

 ## Code Running Instruction:
 Download `data.zip`, unzip it and put data folder, `521project_code.py` and `util.py` in the same folder.
 * Method 1: Use IDE to open `521project_code.py` and select all code to run.
+Follow the instruction in the console.
+Images are produced under your running path.
 * Method 2:
 1. Open command line
 2. `cd your_folder_for_data.zip_521project_code.py_and_util.py`
 3. `python 521project_code.py`
+4. Follow the instruction in the console.
+Images are produced under your running path.

 Ps: The Xgboost model takes long time to run, almost 8 hours.